Publications

 Counterfactual Reasoning in Art Criticism

-Published in The Journal of Aesthetics and Art Criticism (2022)
+The Journal of Aesthetics and Art Criticism 80, no. 3(2022): 276–285

 When we evaluate artworks, we often point to what an artist could have done or what a work could have been in order to say something about the work as it actually is.
 Call this counterfactual reasoning in art criticism.
 On my account, counterfactual claims about artworks involve comparative aesthetic judgments between actual artworks and hypothetical variations of those works.
 The practice of imagining what an artwork could have been is critically useful because it can help us understand how artworks achieve specific aesthetic effects.
 I conclude by responding to an objection to my account on the basis that it violates the widely accepted acquaintance principle in aesthetics, on which aesthetic judgments must be based on firsthand perceptual encounters with their objects.